 What the Matter Ledger Should Look Like at Month End

 The per-matter check is where the trace runs.
-Every search-fee posting on the matter has a supplier invoice line behind it, a VAT treatment recorded against the line, a posting destination consistent with the SRA disbursement test outcome for that component, and an audit reference back to the supplier invoice page or supplier reference.
-If any of those is absent, the line either gets the missing detail filled in from the source documents or gets reversed and reposted with the detail attached.
-Leaving a partially-evidenced line in place because it ties out at the total level is how reconciliation breaks at quarter-end, when a question on a single line cannot be answered without going back to documents that may by then be hard to retrieve.
+Every search-fee posting has a supplier invoice line behind it, a VAT treatment recorded against it, a posting destination consistent with the VAT disbursement conditions for that component, and an audit reference back to the source.
+If any of those is absent, fill in the missing detail or reverse and repost the line with the evidence attached.

 The per-supplier check runs in the other direction.
 Every supplier invoice in the period is fully posted across the matters it covers; bundle splits reconcile back to the parent invoice total; any line not yet posted carries an exception status with a documented reason, whether a credit awaited, a matter resolution pending, or a duplicate under review.
 A supplier whose invoice total in the period does not reconcile to the sum of postings against it is the easiest reconciliation breakage to spot and the most embarrassing to leave unaddressed at sign-off.

 The per-period check rolls up.
-The client account and office account reconciliations on conveyancing matters tie out to the underlying postings; no client-account postings sit in suspense waiting on a matter resolution that has been forgotten; the exception register at sign-off lists each open item and its resolution path with a name against it.
-This is the SRA Accounts Rules control environment expressed as a working closing checklist rather than as a regulation: the rules are the standard, but what defends the ledger on inspection is the closing discipline that produced it.
+The client account and office account reconciliations on conveyancing matters tie out to the underlying postings; no client-account postings sit in suspense waiting on a forgotten matter resolution; and the exception register at sign-off lists each open item, owner, and resolution path.
+This is the SRA Accounts Rules control environment expressed as a working closing checklist.

 Extract invoice data to Excel with natural language prompts